The-OpenROAD-Project/OpenROAD/src/pad/README.md

 ### Placing Pads Automatically

-To place a set pads into the pad ring.
-If bumps have been placed and ports placed, the placer will attempt to align the pads with the bumps, while still preserving the order of the pads.
+To place a set of pads into an IO row in the order specified.
+If bumps have been placed and ports placed, the placer will attempt to align the pads with the bumps (excluding rhe supply nets), while still preserving the order of the pads.
+Otherwise, the default behavior is to place the pads uniformly.

 Example usage: